-- A. Subject to existing law, regulations and/or other provisions of this contract, illegal or undocumented aliens will not be employed by the Contractor, or with this contract.
-The Contractor will ensure that this provision is expressly incorporated into any and all subcontracts or subordinate agreements issued in support of this contract. - B. To be eligible to perform under this Contract, all uniformed Contract employees must meet, to the satisfaction of the CO and COTR, the following requirements: - 1.
-Be a citizen of the United States of America. - 2.
-Have a Social Security Card issued and approved by the Social Security Administration. - 3.
+- A. Subject to existing law, regulations and/or other provisions of this BPA, illegal or undocumented aliens will not be employed by the Contractor, or with this BPA.
+The Contractor will ensure that this provision is expressly incorporated into any and all subcontracts or subordinate agreements issued in support of this BPA. - B. To be eligible to perform under this BPA, all uniformed Contract employees must meet, to the satisfaction of the CO and COTR, the following requirements: - 1.
+Be a citizen of the United States of America.

+- 2. Have a Social Security Card issued and approved by the Social Security Administration. - 3.
 Be at least 21 years of age.
-While there is no limit as to the maximum age of security guards, all security guards must be able to withstand the physical demands of the job and must be capable of responding to emergencies. - 4.
-Possess, at a minimum, either a high school diploma or a GED equivalency certificate. - 5.
+While there is no limit as to the maximum age of security guards, all security guards must be able to withstand the physical demands of the job and must be capable of responding to emergencies.

+Note: At the request of the COTR, the CO may waive the minimum age requirement where the applicant meets all of the other minimum requirements and is legally eligible to perform the required duties.

+- 4. Possess, at a minimum, either a high school diploma or a GED equivalency certificate. - 5.
 Speak English fluently, read and comprehend written English, and compose coherent written reports in English.
-Bi-lingual security guards may be an asset to the Contractor, but in no circumstances should the Contractor permit a security guard who does not have a good command of the English language to work under this Contract. - 6.
+Bi-lingual security guards may be an asset to the Contractor, but in no circumstances should the Contractor permit a security guard who does not have a good command of the English language to work under this BPA. - 6.
 And meet one of the following experience/education requirements: - a.
 Three years of security experience within the past five years; or - b.
-An Associate's Degree in a related field and at least one year of experience; or
+An Associate's Degree in a related field and at least one year of experience; or - c.

-- c.
 Three years of military or National Guard (active duty or reserve) experience; or - d.
-Successful completion of complete commissioning Police Officer's Standard Training (POST) course; or - e.
+Successful completion of Police Officer's Standard Training (POST) course; or - e.
 Any reasonable combination of the above (i.e., one year of security experience plus one year of college coursework related in the field).